 I still want to be your photographer no matter what happens with your wedding.
 I know this is a very tough time for many people.
 If you’re worried about how your photography is affected let’s talk.
 Your well being is my biggest priority.

-I’m grateful for everything my customers are doing to support my business during this uncertain time.
-Contact me here if you need help.
+I’m grateful & thankful for everything my customers are doing to support my business during this uncertain time.